Ernesto weakens over southern Mexico, churns toward Gulf

 Still, authorities said they were preparing emergency shelters, if needed, in the flood-prone and densely populated state.

-The storm landed on the Mexican coast near the port town of Mahahual, 40 miles north of Chetumal, the capital of Quintana Roo state.
+The storm landed on the Mexican coast near the town of Mahahual, 40 miles (65 km) north of Chetumal, the capital of Quintana Roo state.
 Ernesto passed well south of the major tourist resort of Cancun, which saw only heavy rains.

-Several convoys of federal police and marines arrived at Mahahual, which was severely damaged by hurricane Dean in 2007, to help repair fallen electricity lines and assist local residents.

-"There is a lot of damage.
-The windows, the roof upstairs, everything is destroyed," said Anabel Meneses, 36, a restaurant owner in the port as she recalled her business bustling with clients watching an Olympics soccer match only two days ago.
+Quintana Roo Governor Roberto Borge said there were no reports of injuries in the state, which is accustomed to major storms.

 About 2,500 people were evacuated from Chetumal up the coast to Tulum in an area known for its scuba diving and eco-tourism attractions.